zzw890827/aws-sap-questions/第二套/README.md

     - [ ] B. Modify the security group of the EC2 instance to limit the outbound actions to the VPC Endpoint if the outgoing traffic destination is the S3 bucket "my bucket'".
     - [ ] C. In the S3 bucket "my bucket", add a S3 bucket policy in which all actions are denied if the source IP address is not equal to the EC2 public IP (use "NotIpAddress" condition).
     - [ ] D. For the S3 bucket "my bucket", use a S3 bucket policy that denies all actions if the source VPC Endpoint is no equal to the endpoint ID that is created.s
-    - [ ] E. Create a S3 bucket policy in the S3 bucket "my bucket" which denies all actions unless the source IP address is equal to the EC2 public IP (use "lpAddress" condition).
+    - [ ] E. Create a S3 bucket policy in the S3 bucket "my bucket" which denies all actions unless the source IP address is equal to the EC2 public IP (use "IpAddress" condition).

     <details>
        <summary>Answer</summary>